Elizabeth Oda headshot

 Programming Python (JAX, PyTorch, Tensorflow, Scikit‑learn, Scipy, Pandas, Numpy), Rust

-DevOps AWS (Certified Solutions Architect Associate SAA‑C003), GCP, Docker, Kubernetes, Terraform
+DevOps AWS (Certified Solutions Architect Associate SAA‑C003), Docker, Kubernetes, Terraform

 Software Development Linux, Shell (Bash/Zsh), Git, CI/CD